 Hard inquiry definition

 A credit inquiry is a request to look at your credit report to help decide eligibility for credit and other purposes.
-The Consumer Financial Protection Bureau (CFPB) says credit inquiries fall into two categories, hard inquiries and soft inquiries.
+Credit inquiries fall into two categories: hard inquiries and soft inquiries.

 A hard inquiry is the type that usually shows up after you apply for credit.
-The CFPB describes hard inquiries as inquiries by lenders after you apply for credit, and it notes that hard inquiries can affect your credit score because credit scoring models look at how recently and how often you apply for credit.
+Hard inquiries are inquiries by lenders after you apply for credit, and they can affect your credit score because credit scoring models look at how recently and how often you apply for credit.

 In plain language, a hard inquiry is a "hard pull."
 It shows that a lender pulled your credit report for a decision.